betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 This contrasts with older philosophies such as the ["waterfall model"](https://www.geeksforgeeks.org/waterfall-model/) where changes are only merged at select times (e.g., features are merged during the *Development* stage and bug-fixes are merged during *Testing*).
-CD refers to the practice of releasing updates to a software package when they are ready.
+CD refers to releasing updates to a software package when they are ready.
 CD differs from other release strategies such as timed releases, or waterfall when releases happen during the *Deployment* stage.

 Because of their asynchronous nature, CI and CD almost mandate the use of automation to ensure changes do not break the system and that steps are not skipped.
-Automation is accomplished by means of pipelines.
+Automation is accomplished using pipelines.
 With CI and CD each automated, it is natural to combine the pipelines so that when a CI pipeline successfully completes, a CD pipeline automatically starts.
 The result is a unification of CI and CD into a single practice, CI/CD.